 Carbon fibers are typically 5 to 10 micrometers in diameter and composed primarily of carbon atoms.
 Carbon fibers have several advantages including high stiffness, high tensile strength, low weight, high chemical resistance, high temperature tolerance and low thermal expansion.
 These properties have made carbon fiber very popular in aerospace, civil engineering, military and motorsports along with other competition sports.
 However, they are relatively expensive when compared with similar fiber products - such as glass fibers or plastic fibers.
 Also carbon fibers conduct electricity and heat whilst glass fibers act as isolators.

-Carbon fiber spool
+Carbon fiber fabric

 Production of carbon fibers